Gernby/raspberry-pilot/gpg-discussion.md

 `gpg --export -a`

 Copy and paste the output into a PR to add the output to the end of the file named for your car type, such as `Honda Bosch`.
+You must include the break lines surrounding the key data.

+`-----BEGIN PGP PUBLIC KEY BLOCK-----` and `-----END PGP PUBLIC KEY BLOCK-----`

+Add a blank line before and after your key data for readability.